Liver detox: the complete guide to intelligently detoxifying your liver

 Neglecting stress and sleep: the liver does not work in a vacuum

-Chronic stress alters eating behavior (more sugar, less cooking), disrupts sleep, and can amplify digestive discomfort.
-In a detox routine, the goal is not only to eat well, but to improve the context: breathing, breaks, slowing down in the evening, limited screen time before bed.
+Chronic stress alters eating behavior (more sugar, less cooking), disturbs sleep, and can amplify digestive discomfort.
+In a detox routine, the goal is not just to eat well, but to improve the context: breathing, breaks, slowing down in the evening, limited screen time before bed.

 The liver works tremendously at night.
-Thinking of liver detox without thinking of sleep is ignoring part of the mechanism.
+Thinking about liver detox without thinking about sleep is ignoring part of the mechanism.

 Forgetting coherence: liver, intestine, blood sugar, inflammation

 Detoxification depends on elimination.
-A slowed intestine, recurrent bloating, difficult digestion, or a low-fiber diet can limit the effects of an approach focused exclusively on the liver.
+A sluggish intestine, recurrent bloating, difficult digestion, or a diet poor in fiber can limit the effects of an approach focused exclusively on the liver.

-The strongest approach is holistic: a more plant-based plate, sufficient protein, physical activity, hydration, stress management, and possibly gentle support through certain plants, within a controlled framework.
+The strongest approach is holistic: a more plant-based diet, sufficient protein, physical activity, hydration, stress management, and possibly gentle support through certain plants, within a controlled framework.

 Who can benefit and in what context